kongou-ae/azure-auto-tagging/README.md

 # Azure-auto-tagging

-The powershell function to add the tag which inform who create a resource.
+The PowerShell function to add the tag which informs who create a resource.

 <img src="https://user-images.githubusercontent.com/3410186/51788139-04d3c100-21be-11e9-9fda-04dd3d341b86.PNG" width="800">

-This function searches the action which creates new resource by using Activity Log in Log Analytics once every hour.
-If new resource was created, this function adds `createdby` tag to new resource.
+This function searches the action which creates a new resource by using Activity Log in Log Analytics once every hour.
+If a new resource was created, this function adds `createdby` tag to a new resource.

 # Installation